 - Disk: Enhanced

-Out of these, Disk: Enhanced gives the best performance.
+Out of these, Disk: Enhanced gives better performance.
 It works by adding rewrite rules to the Htaccess file and serving static Html files from the Disk.
 So, it prevents all PHP execution, making the site extremely fast.

 So, for most web hosts, Disk: Enhanced is the recommended option, and it gives the best results.
 Disk: Basic, on the other hand, still involves calling a PHP script, and hence slower.